appml/nano/index.md

 | `y` for years      | `+10y`: snooze for a decade        |

 To transfer snooze to another device, be sure to tap **Backup/Restore App Data**.
 Even more useful is that snooze strings are also fully searchable, they work just like regular metadata!

+### <a name="relocate">Relocate Local Repository</a>
+While generally not recommended, there may come a time when **Local Repository** has to be relocated.
+Please handle the following steps with care:

+1. Backup ALL app settings and notes.
+1. For pre-Android 9 devices, copy **Local Repository** folder to its new location.
+For Android 9 or above, **Local Repository** can only be located anywhere under `/Android/data/com.appmindlab.nano/files`.
+1. Un-install **neutriNote** (or clear the app's data under Android's system settings).
+1. Re-install **neutriNote**.
+1. Point **Local Repository** to its new location.
+1. Restore app data.

 ### <a name="misc">Miscellaneous</a>
 **neutriNote** comes with many goodies for capturing text based data without switching away such as the built-in barcode scanner.
 Another is a handy calculator for solving mathematical expressions based on [Math.js](http://mathjs.org/docs/expressions/syntax.html) (network connection required).
 To see how that works, try one of the following examples in your notes: